macla7/shiftTrader/README.md

 **Misc Known Issues**

 - the cache of user on index from post controller.
-- Atm, if blueprint is made, and for some reeason notifications and notificationOrigins aren't.. it won't throw any kind of exception.
+- Atm, if blueprint is made, and for some reason notifications and notificationOrigins aren't.. it won't throw any kind of exception.
 Is this end of the world..?
 Not ideal, at least.

 **Non MVP features**